Video: How to do Keyword Research

 There are many ways to find these keywords.

-So the best way to do this is to use a tool like Ubersuggest that will expand your keywords based on actual user search trends and data.
+So the best way to do this is to use a tool like KeywordsFX that will expand your keywords based on actual user search trends and data.

-When you type a keyword into Ubersuggest, you’ll get an alphabetized list of all of the variations that users commonly search in Google.
+When you type a keyword into KeywordsFX, you’ll get an alphabetized list of all of the variations that users commonly search in Google.